mongodb/docs/source/administration/replica-sets.rst

   copy the data to the new system and begin replication within the window allowed by the :term:`oplog`.

-TODO: maybe mention you can do this with the db.printReplicationInfo() function.
+  Use :fun:`db.printReplicationInfo()` to check the current state of replica set members with regards to the oplog.

-To add a member to an existing :term:`replica set`, deploy a new :program:`mongod` instance, specifying the name of the replica set (i.e. "setname" or ``replSet``) on the command line with the :option:`--replSet <mongod --replSet>` option or in the configuration with the :setting:`replSet`.
+To add a member to an existing :term:`replica set`, deploy a new :program:`mongod` instance, specifying the name of the replica set (i.e. "setname" or ``replSet``) on the command line with the :option:`--replSet <mongod --replSet>` option or in the configuration file with the :setting:`replSet`.
 Take note of the host name and port information for the new :program:`mongod` instance.

-TODO: "the configuration
-with" -> the configuration file with

 Then, log in to the current primary using the :program:`mongo` shell.
 Issue the :func:`db.isMaster()` command when connected to *any* member of the set to determine the current :term:`primary`.
-Issue the following command to add the new member to the set.
+Issue the following command to add the new member to the set:

 .. code-block:: javascript